Montivagant970/Portfolio/README.md

 * **prep4finetune.py** : tool to prepare audio data for finetuning the Whisper LLM by chunking and creating preliminary transcriptions in CSV files.

 ### Coursework:
+* **minesweepersolver.ipynb** : notebook with a solver for Minesweeper using z3 based on SMT, developed as an exercise for Artificial Intelligence.

 ### Tools:
 * **csvcleaner.py** : tool to convert semicolon delimited csv UTF-8 files from Excel into standard comma separated csv files.